Healing Arts Chicago

 - Identify challenges and gaps in arts and health related work in Chicago

 As a current Robert Wood Johnson Foundation Health Policy Research Scholar and Public Health PhD student in the Social and Behavioral Sciences concentration, Alex Rodriguez, MPH primarily pursues research with UF Center for Arts in Medicine’s Interdisciplinary Lab.
-Alex has previously developed and led a grant funded, mural-based vaccine confidence project which was selected for a Cam Busch Award by the National Organization of Arts in Health.
-Further, she has had the opportunity to contribute to arts in public health research such as CDC field guides on utilizing the arts to promote vaccine confidence as well as the Oxford Bibliography for the field of Arts in Health.
-Additionally, Alex developed a UF Honors course titled Leveraging the Arts to Promote Public Health which is currently being offered as an honors course at UF.
-Alongside her academics, Alex is working with One Nation/One Project as a National Research and Impact Associate.
+Alex has had the opportunity to contribute to arts in public health research such as the Evidence Based Framework for Arts and Public Health, Defining “Arts Participation” for Public Health Research, and a WHO report on realizing the potential of the arts to support health in the US.
+Alongside her continued research at the University of Florida, Rodriguez is working with One Nation/One Project — a national arts and health project across 18 cities in the United States — as a National Research and Impact Associate.
+Academically, she also serves as an American Journal of Public Health Think Tank Board Member.
+Rodriguez has also developed a UF Honors course titled Leveraging the Arts to Promote Public Health which is currently offered at UF.

 Leah Ra'chel Gipson is an Associate Professor in the Department of Art Therapy and Counseling at the School of the Art Institute of Chicago and an instructor at the Center for Religion and Psychotherapy Chicago.
 She has presented at national and international professional convenings at Rutgers University, NYU, American Art Therapy Association, American Educational Research Assocation, National Sexual Violence Resource Center, the Central Academy of Fine Arts, Beijing, China,10th Africa Conference on Sexual Health and Rights, Freetown, Sierra Leone, American Language Center, Fes, Morocco, Concordia, University, Montreal, Canada, Federal University of Rio de Janeiro, Brazil.
 She is a former board member for A Long Walk Home, an arts-based organization led by Black women and girls that empowers young people to end gender based violence, and helped to establish ALWH’s Girl/Friends Leadership Institute in 2009.
 Leah is a registered and board-certified art therapist (ATR-BC), and a licensed clinical professional counselor (LCPC) in Illinois, with a master’s degree in art therapy and a masters in theological studies.
 Her focus in counseling practice has included sexual and domestic violence, HIV/AIDS treatment and prevention, substance use and addiction, and trauma and grief related to state and intrapersonal violence.

 Susan D. Imus, LCPC, BC-DMT, GL-CMA, is a Professor at Columbia College Chicago where she currently co-coordinates the Arts in Health minor.
 She chaired the department of Creative Arts Therapy for 19 years which included co-founding six programs.
 Susan is a dancer by training having danced with 3 different companies in addition to acting in numerous theatrical productions.
 Susan currently works with Rush University Medical College and Rush Generations Center for Aging facilitating Arts in Health initiatives.
 She is currently co-leading a research study with Rush University and Columbia College Chicago funded by the National Endowment for the Arts on Dance for Health for older adults.
-She is an international consultant and educator to institutions throughout Asia and Europe
+She is an international consultant and educator to institutions throughout Asia and Europe.

 Lisa L. Moore, LICSW, PhD is a senior lecturer and Director of the A.M.
 Program in social work, social policy and social administration at the Crown Family School of Social Work, Policy, and Practice at the University of Chicago.
 She has been a social work educator and practitioner for over 25 years.
 Her active projects involve working as a collaborator with colleagues from SAIC and UIC on the Intergenerational Dialogue Project at the Center on Addison.
 Her other work explores the labor of Black women in communities, institutions and families,and she writes on the intersections of race and psychoanalytic theory, and autoethnography.
 Her psychotherapy practice has focused on working with adult survivors of childhood sexual abuse and domestic violence.
 She is a trained somatic experiencing practitioner, who resides in Chicago with her two children, a puppy, and a bearded dragon.